- How many times do I need to wash my new diapers before using them?

 How do swim diapers work?

-meant to be absorbent because if they absorbed water from a pool or lake they would become a weight and pull your baby down!
+Swim diapers are meant to fit snugly and hold in poop ONLY.
+They are not meant to be absorbent because if they absorbed water from a pool or lake they would become a weight and pull your baby down!

 Can I make my own cloth wipe solution?

+Absolutely!
 This recipe can be used on even the most sensitive skin!